-This recipe for pea purée, or pea hummus, is such an easy way to transform a bag of frozen peas!
+This recipe for pea purée, (kind of like a pea dip or a hummus, without chickpeas), is such an easy way to transform a bag of frozen peas!
 It’s packed with fresh flavor from mint, parsley, and lemon, with a healthy dose of extra-virgin olive oil.
 Use it as a dip or spread with fresh bread, pita, or crackers.
 Or, serve it underneath seared scallops or grilled chicken for a “fancy” dinner idea.

 Do you have a bag of peas hanging out in your freezer that you haven’t used yet?
 This is the perfect way to use them up.
 Frozen pea hummus, or pea purée, is healthy, delicious, and takes mere minutes to whip up in your food processor!